An investigation into the use of patient-held information about medication to support medicines optimisation.

 The results will be used to produce guidance for policy makers, healthcare professionals and the public about how PHIMed should be used and developed in the future to benefit patients.
 This will also help us design a bigger study of the benefits of PHIMed.
 We will present the results at least one conference and publish at least one research paper so that other researchers can build on our results.

-This project was awarded funding in April 2017 and is due to run from September 2017 to February 2019.
+This project was awarded funding in April 2017 and ran from September 2017 to February 2019.

 See the detailed project description for more information.